 External scholarships and grants: Scholarships and grants received from outside (private) sources that students bring with them (e.g., Kiwanis, National Merit scholarships).
-The institution may process paperwork to receive the dollars, but it has no role in determining the recipient or the dollar amount awarded.
+The scholarship is the schola

 Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid applications/forms, such as the FAFSA.